deeppavlov/chatsky-llm-autoconfig/docs/source/userguides/augment_dialogs.rst

-:tutorial_name: dialog_augmentation/dialog_augmentation_example.ipynb
+:tutorial_name: dialog_augmentation/dialogue_augmentation_example.ipynb

 Generate augmented dialogs on one given dialog
 ==================================================

-Use :py:class:`~dialog2graph.datasets.augment_dialogs.augmentation.DialogAugmenter` to augment an original dialog by paraphrasing its lines while maintaining the structure and flow of the conversation.
+:py:class:`~dialog2graph.datasets.augment_dialogs.augmentation.DialogAugmenter` is a class used to augment an original dialog by paraphrasing dialog turns while maintaining dialog structure and flow of the conversation.

 .. code-block:: python